 Ohio Revised Code Section 955.28(B) states that an "owner, keeper, or harborer" of a dog is liable for any injury caused by the animal if:

-The statute applies both to injuries caused by dog bites and injuries caused by other dog behaviors.
-For instance, if you are knocked down by a large dog and suffer injury, you may file a lawsuit against the dog's owner under the Ohio dog bite statute.
+The statute applies to dog bites and other injuries caused by these animals.
+For instance, if you're knocked down by a large dog and suffer an arm injury, you can file a lawsuit against the dog's owner under section 955.28(B).

 One final note: Under Ohio's dog bite statute, a dog owner is liable if a dog injures a solicitor, such as a door-to-door salesperson, whether or not that person had a permit to conduct door-to-door sales.
 So, a dog owner won't be absolved of liability simply because a solicitor is operating without a permit.

 Whether as an animal owner or as someone who has suffered a bite or other injury, if you find yourself on either side of a case like this, it may be time to discuss your situation with a personal injury lawyer.